dzc0d3r/Blog/content/posts/2020-03-10-nodejs-intro/index.md

 });
 ```

-Create a file named app.js containing the above contents, then run Node on the command line with the command:
+Create a file named app.js containing the above contents, then run it on the command line with the command:

 ```javascript
 node app.js